mkenney/go-chrome/README.md

 This package aims to be a complete [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) implementation.
 The primary use-case behind this project is interacting with [headless Google Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) in a container environment, but it should be appropriate for developing server side and desktop applications in any browser that supports the devtools protocol.

-The API is fairly settled and basic code-coverage tests have been implemented but real-world testing is needed. [`Page.captureScreenshot`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot) and related calls are working well and are regularly used for validating the workability of code refactoring.
+The API is fairly settled and basic code-coverage tests have been implemented but real-world testing is needed. [`Page.captureScreenshot`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot) and related calls are working well and are regularly used for validating the viability of code changes.

 This implementation is based on the [Tip-of-Tree](https://chromedevtools.github.io/devtools-protocol/tot/) documentation and may be prone to change.
 At some point stable versions will be implemented as well, hopefully beginning with v1.3.

 # Examples

-There are a few small examples of how to use the framework API on the [wiki](https://github.com/mkenney/go-chrome/wiki).
+There are a few small examples of how to use the framework API on the [wiki](https://github.com/mkenney/go-chrome/wiki) and in the [`/test`](https://github.com/mkenney/go-chrome/tree/master/test) directory.

 # TODO